-Because the community has sought to be economically independent, it has made financial investments that allow us to have a well-resourced school and fantastic facilities, such as a community centre and two baseball diamonds.
+Because the community has sought to be economically independent, it has made financial investments that allow us to have a well-resourced school and fantastic facilities, such as an arena and two baseball diamonds.
 We want you to help your students take full advantage of these resources, by organising activities and clubs during and after school hours.